Post No.: 0197

 Some examples of these unintended consequences include cramming and chasing academic grades in school at the expense of actual long-term learning retention, true subject mastery, social development, adequate physical activity levels, and the incentivisation of cheating in coursework and exams.
 Some people chase salaries and bonuses in their careers at the expense of their health and family life.
 Governments have been accused of privatising/selling off public assets that are beneficial for the public in the long-term in order to reduce national debts in the short-term.
 And there are frauds, fakery and thefts in many contexts – all just to chase a supposed single ‘measure of success’ in life (which is often considered to be money).

-Whenever there are extrinsic targets, figures can be fudged one way or another.
+Targets are useful but whenever there are extrinsic targets, figures can be fudged one way or another.
 For example, where there are interschool leaderboards – underperforming schools could just expel all underperforming pupils to benefit their leaderboard position, which isn’t what society really wants from schools because this strategy is not actually raising education standards but lowering them because underperforming pupils are simply abandoned rather than helped.
 Or standards of hospital care can lower if there are targets for the number of patients processed per hour, which isn’t what society really wants either.
+Targets can lead to more mistakes being made as people chase the quantity of those targets more than care about the quality of the service given, which will cost more in the long run after accounting for rectifying all of those mistakes.
 There is an incentive for universities to inflate the grades they give to their own students to make it seem like their university is a good (or easy) place for students to go to, in order to attract more tuition-fee-paying students, when university leaderboard positions matter greatly to universities.
 If ‘likes’ or ‘follows’ are the measure of success on social media then they can be gamed too (e.g. by using fake bots or purchased likes or followers).

 Collectively and over time, people can start to accept and believe that these ‘simple numbers’ are indisputably ‘objective’ measures of very complex things (e.g. single tests to define hypothetical or social constructs such as intelligence or economic health).
 Simple figures and equations are easy to measure and to generate a number for or from, but can be fraught with over-simplicity to the point of being uninformative or even misleading.
 For instance, why subjectively choose GDP (and that particular method of measuring GDP) as the ‘objective’ measure of an economy when there are other possible alternative measures?
 It’s not a complete measure – like any over-simplified measure of such a complex, multi-dimensional thing as a nation and its people would be.